CollegeAmerica - Flagstaff Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At CollegeAmerica - Flagstaff, approximately 100% of students took out student loans averaging $12,656 a year.
 That adds up to $50,624 over four years for those students.

 How Much Money Do CollegeAmerica - Flagstaff Graduates Make?students who graduate from CollegeAmerica - Flagstaff with a bachelor's degree go on to jobs where they make an average salary of $23,900 in their early years.
 This is about 40% less that the average pay for college graduates overall.
 However, graduates with your major may make more.